 I am so done with suspensions.
-I said it.
+There, I said it.
 They’re racist and dehumanizing.
 Suspensions support anti-Blackness and the overall racial hierarchy in the United States.
-Check out 40 questions to ask yourself before you suspend a student again.
+Check out these 40 questions to ask yourself before you suspend a student again.

 It’s October (honestly the month doesn’t matter that much).
 Can you feel it?
 Shit, I can.
 The honeymoon is over.
 Patience is thinning or already gone.
 Students are pushing back and returning to their permanent state of being kids.
 Staff is upset about the lack of order and learning.
 Folks want consequences.
 I can hear them saying, “Somebody’s got to teach them respect, responsibility, trust.”
 Even our parents are tired.

 And, Principals are stuck in the middle.
 Between their vision and reality.
 Between supporting adults and supporting kids.
 Who wins?
 Who loses?
 But don’t give up yet.
 Here’s a few things to consider as you continue to engineer for equity and as you continue to build anti-racist schools.

 Ibram X. Kendi writes, that “racism is a set of policies that lead to discrimination” and racist outcomes.
 These policies support racist beliefs such as the belief that poor/brown students “need law and order,” “are unruly,” and “need a firm hand.”
 Racist outcomes look like African-American students and Latinx students being disciplined and suspended at rates astronomically higher than their privileged White and Asian counterparts.
 Therefore, it is safe to say that racism is embedded within the policies of our schools.